 Now and then, a monstrous Gulliver appears out of a hole in the ground to snatch a malfunctioning trolley off the tracks.

-The industrial buildings on this diagonal street are more likely to be stock railroad facades rather than exact reproductions of what once stood there, as described in the 1999 Enquirer article.
+The industrial buildings on this diagonal street are more likely to be stock railroad facades rather than exact reproductions of the real buildings which once stood here, as described in the 1999 Enquirer article.
 Note the period automobiles and pedestrians: the large scale of the city model allows for a lot of detail creating little stories and scenes.
 There are over 1500 tiny people in the downtown area.
 On the outskirts of the city a boy flies a toy airplane in circles.
 In the Over The Rhine neighborhood a German marching band practices for a parade.
 In some places the builders even modelled shop window display interiors from vintage photographs.

 These little "easter eggs" are a common trope of railroad layout models.
 But the museum staff here go even farther and periodically hide toys in the model for children to find who are perhaps bored of the architecture and trains to find.
 We happened to visit on "Star Wars Day," hence the alien visitors in front of the 1878 Cincinnati Music Hall.

-Some old parts of the city survive to this day, including the towers of the 1866 Isaac Wise Temple on the left in the photo, the stepped tower of the 1845 St. Peter in Chains Cathedral and the massive Romanesque pile of the 1882 City Hall.
+Some old parts of the city survive to this day, including the thin towers of the 1866 Isaac Wise Temple on the left in the photo, the stepped tower of the 1845 St. Peter in Chains Cathedral and the massive Romanesque pile of the 1882 City Hall.

 Around the edges of the model are flattened diorama-like animated models of the five picturesque incline railways which once allowed wagons and later streetcars to ascend the steep hills to neighborhoods surrounding downtown.
 Unlike typical funicular railroad cars which carry only passengers, Cincinnati's inclines carried entire streetcars and automobiles which then continued on their way at the top or bottom of the hills.
 The last of these unique contraptions, the Mount Adams Incline, was demolished in 1948.